fabianbs/fblang/README.md

 News
 --------
-- I will upload the code soon.
+- The current version of the code is uploaded.
 - The TODOs will be converted to [issues](https://github.com/fabianbs/fblang/issues)

 What is FB?